About

 |

-Columbus Ohio Division includes five member fencing clubs and about 100 individual members.
+Columbus Ohio Division includes five member fencing clubs and over 100 individual competitive members.
 In addition to serving members of the USFA, COD acts as an information center for non-member clubs and individuals both inside and outside the division boundaries.
 COD members are active in competition, fencing instruction, promoting fencing to the general public through fencing demonstrations, short Introduction to Fencing classes for the general public, and WWW pages such as this one.
 Columbus Ohio Division sponsors the following fencing events each year:

 Columbus Ohio Division, USFA, Inc. is a not for profit corporation, and is the same as "Columbus Ohio Division" above.
 Articles of incorporation are kept by Mark Hedien and are available for public inspection.
 Wondering where